 1.2 The headings of these clauses shall not affect the interpretation thereof.

-1.4 If there is any inconsistency between what is set out in any of the conditions in these Terms and what is set out in any communication in writing or variation (“Variation”) agreed in writing between the Parties, the Variation shall prevail.
+1.4 If there is any inconsistency between what is set out in any of the conditions in these Terms or any Purchase Order and what is set out in any communication in writing or variation (“Variation”) agreed in writing between the Parties, the Variation shall prevail.

-1.5 These Terms are the entire agreement between the Parties and supersedes any representations, documents, negotiations or understandings, whether oral or written, made, carried out or entered into before the date of receipt of these Terms, except that this clause shall not exclude liability in respect of any fraudulent misrepresentation.
+1.5 These Terms, any Purchase Order, any Agreement and any Variation are the entire agreement between the Parties and supersedes any representations, documents, negotiations or understandings, whether oral or written, made, carried out or entered into before the date of receipt of these Terms, except that this clause 1.5 shall not exclude liability in respect of any fraudulent misrepresentation.

-2.1 MFL accepts orders for Services in writing (for the purposes of these Terms ‘in writing’ means letter or email, not fax).
+2.1 MFL accepts Orders in writing (for the purposes of these Terms ‘in writing’ means by letter or email but not by fax).